-Golf club regripping will approximately cost you between $75 and $130 and this is for the full set of golf clubs.
+The cost of golf club regripping is priced between $75 and $130 and this is for the full set of golf clubs.
 This is not cheap so is it actually worth it?
-We advise YES if your clubs are perfectly suited to your game but read on for other factors…
+We advise YES if your clubs are perfectly suited to your game but read on for other factors.

 Golfers must have their clubs regripped once every year or after every 40 rounds because this definitely affects their golf swing.
 As PGA Master Professional Brad Redding puts it when the golfer fails to hold the grip correctly and consistently, expect the same to happen with every swing he makes.